 Absorbing sound at source | Workplace Acoustics

 Absorbing sound at the source is particularly pertinent in the open plan and busy breakout spaces and there are now numerous products available from suppliers like Buzzispace, which can be installed on walls, from the ceiling and even applied to furniture to absorb sound.

-Sound can also be absorbed by introducing office furniture products like high backed sofas or pods which deliver not only a greater degree of privacy but also effectively mute sounds levels.
+Sound can also be absorbed by introducing office furniture products like high backed sofas or pods which deliver not only a greater degree of privacy but also effectively mute sound levels.
 In addition, installing glazed meeting room walls that deliver a low dB rating should also be considered to prevent noise emanating outwards from large meetings.

 Surfaces and the materials used throughout the space are also important acoustic considerations with numerous hard surfaces and materials contributing towards creating a noisier environment.
 To achieve an optimum noise level, we would recommend using additional noise-absorbing materials on applicable surfaces.